tidymodels/modelenv/tests/testthat/_snaps/set_pred.md

           object = rlang::expr(object$fit), newdata = rlang::expr(new_data), type = "response")))
     Condition
       Error in `set_pred()`:
       !
-The prediction type should be one of: 'cluster', 'raw'
+The prediction type should be one of: cluster and raw.

 # is_discordant_info() triggers for set_pred()